goharbor/website/docs/administration/robot-accounts/_index.md

 ## Add a System Robot Account

-1. Log in to the Harbor interface with an account that has at least project administrator privileges.
+1. Log in to the Harbor interface with an account that has at least system administrator privileges.
 1. Go to **Administration**, select a project, and select **Robot Accounts**.
 1. Click **New Robot Account**.